Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 • Clinical case studies

 Each week's topic will be presented in lecture, and then, a short supplementary reading will be assigned.
-One week's reading may consist of a few newspaper articles while another week's reading may be a chapter from a popular science book.
+One week's reading may consist of a journal article while another week's reading may be a chapter from a popular science book.
 All readings will be accessible via Blackboard.

 Teaching Arrangements